suabochica/nextjs-playground/packages/01-devter/README.md

 - [eslint](https://eslint.org/docs/latest/use/getting-started) to lint your code with standard js rules.e
 - [standarjs](https://standardjs.com/), the JavaScript Standard Style.
 - [prettier](https://prettier.io/), to format your code.
+- [DateTimeFormat](https://prettier.io/), to format your dates according you region.

 > Warning: No use external packages complementaries from eslint and prettier.
 This make the format and lint set up a cumbersome.